“If we love God, we will undoubtedly love our neighbor also; they are as cause and effect.”

 Junior and senior students discover that what they do really does make a difference.
 Juniors focus on their career search by attending job shadow and college visits.
 Seniors make a difference through attending retreat, mission trips, or service through leading freshmen.

-Last year, over 65 seniors, faculty, and staff traveled to places as far away as Belize in Central America and as close to home as Appalachia in rural Kentucky.
+For 15 years, faculty, and staff traveled to places as far away as Belize in Central America and as close to home as Appalachia in rural Kentucky.
 One of the many special opportunities afforded to our seniors is the chance to travel on a week-long mission trip.